Meet Author Tanyo Ravicz

 The Alaska Press Club

-has awarded TR's "The Decline and Fall of a Great Alaskan Cannery" First Place for Best Alaska History Reporting in 2022.
-The piece is included in Land of Bear and Eagle.
+has awarded TR's "The Decline and Fall of a Great Alaskan Cannery" a First Place for Best Alaska History Reporting.
+The article is included in Land of Bear and Eagle.

 Writing On The Edge